 Inspect the spacer every six years and replace as necessary.
-Contact a NISSAN dealer for replacement parts if necessary.
+It is recommended that you visit a NISSAN dealer for replacement parts if necessary.

 - Be sure to center the spare tire suspending plate on the wheel and then lift the spare tire. - Failure to use the spacer may allow the chain to get stuck on the wheel nut holes.